ignasc/coding_challenges_projecteuler/README.md

 ## Index

+Short summary and thoughts about each problem.
+## Warning, contains spoilers on how to solve it!

 * [Problem #00](#problem-00) - replace numbers with fizz, buzz or fizzbuzz
 * [Problem #01](#problem-01) - multiples of 3 and 5
 * [Problem #02](#problem-02) - sum of even-valued Fibonacci numbers